We are often asked just why do we take CBD sublingually (under the tongue)?

 But the “medical” answer is that absorption by your body is far more controlled in solid pill form.
 With sublingual delivery, you may accidentally swallow some, leading to a somewhat erratic absorption rate.
 In medication, “dosage” is typically very important (that goes without saying, really).
 And with a solid pill, there’s little to no question in terms of how much is in the pill, and how much is meant to be absorbed.

-When it comes to CBD which is a food supplement, it is in our best interests to get the maximum absorption and as quickly as possible.
+When it comes to CBD which is a natural food supplement, it is in our best interests to get the maximum absorption and as quickly as possible.